mie2474/linuxFeedbackProject/README.md

     <body>
     <html>
     ```
-    - Verify the updated file using by typing `localhost` on your browser
+    - Verify the updated file using by typing `localhost` on your browser.

     ![Feedback Form](images/image-1.png)